ceschi/taylor_rule_financial/README.md

-# Companion code for "Taylor Rules and inflation anchoring
+# Companion code for *"Taylor Rules and inflation anchoring"*
 #### _by Emanuele Franceschi - Paris School of Economics and Paris 1 University_

 This repository contains the R programs used in the paper *"Taylor Rules